arikab64/ebpf-dns-cache/README.md

 An in-kernel DNS response parser built with eBPF XDP and Rust.
 It captures DNS A/AAAA records from live network traffic at the network driver level, before packets reach the kernel networking stack.

-## Concept

-Every DNS response carries a mapping from a domain name to one or more IP addresses.
-Normally, user-space resolvers (glibc, systemd-resolved) handle this — but they are invisible to programs that want to observe or cache these mappings at the OS level.

-This project attaches an XDP program to a network interface and parses every incoming DNS response in the kernel, emitting structured events (domain → IP) to user space via a ring buffer.
-The goal is zero-copy, low-overhead DNS observation that works independently of the resolver in use.

 ## Architecture

 ```mermaid